After leaving Madrid and putting end to a 3-year ex-pat experience, I finally spent some quality time in my home town Echternach, Luxembourg.

 Suddenly I saw my own country with the glasses of a visitor.
 That’s why it is about time to share with you the best things to do in Echternach, Luxembourg’s oldest town.

-Do you think there is nothing to do in a town with 5000 inhabitants?
-Let me show you why the oldest town of Luxembourg, Echternach, is a true hidden gem with plenty of things to do and why you should absolutely include it to your visit of the only Grand-Duchy of the World!
+Let me show you why the oldest town of Luxembourg, Echternach, is a true hidden gem with plenty of things to do and why you should absolutely include it in your visit to the only Grand-Duchy of the World!

 Basilica Towers